-I began to make some abstract pieces that were somewhat influenced by traditional Japanese woodblock printing techniques.
-Deconstructing a painting that was previously worked on for hours is an interesting process.
+Deconstructing a painting that was previously worked on for hours, or sometimes weeks is an interesting process.
 Which marks and brushstrokes are the ones to keep and which can be discarded?
 Using blades, cutters, lino cutting tools and sandpaper, I began deconstructing paintings in order to reconstruct them again, and I found the process to be cathartic and exciting.

-There's something about the prospect of making things that are neither painting, nor prints, nor drawing, but encorporating elements of each.
 What each piece ultimately becomes is an object that is a physical manifestation of abstract thoughts and given a new form and potential.
-The way I began to work at the beginning of my Covid Residency is, in a sense, a mirror of what we're all rediscovering or reevaluating in the past few months - figuring out what's important and discarding the rest.
-The dualisms that emerged in the process perhaps serve as a reminder that where there is dark there is light, where there is death there is life, and sometimes these contrasting things can work symbiotically.
+The way I began to work throughout that period was, in a sense, a mirror of that which we're all rediscovering or re-evaluating over the past year- figuring out what's important and discarding the rest.